ElijahTyler/Block-Dude/README.md

 - up : jumps up one step in front of dude
 - down : picks up a box right in front of dude

 You can only jump up one unit.
+If you try and pick up a box that has another box on top of it, I will receive an email with your street address.

 ### MORE KEYS
 - r : restarts the current level